jkayani/mycryptopals/README.md

 </pre>
 </details>

-It turns out, the point of the exercise in cracking the seed was to demonstrate how easily guessed the RNG seed is, since it's easy to check guesses and it's easy to make guesses if the seed is based on something like a timestamp.
+It turns out, the point of the exercise in cracking the seed was to demonstrate how easily guessed the RNG seed is when sample RNG outputs are known, since it's easy to check guesses and it's also easy to make guesses if the seed is based on something like a timestamp.
 I definitely over-thought this one.